Join our newsletter for updates and exclusive content!

 Tools Needed

-The first step to mounting your headliner shelf is to mount the brackets.
-The install of Vancillary brackets is simple and uses all OEM parts in your van for mounting to.
+The first step of mounting your headliner shelf is to mount the brackets.
+The install of Vancillary brackets is simple and uses all OEM parts in your camper van for mounting to.
 See your respective guide for in depth instructions and photos.

 Mercedes Sprinter